SubramanyaNR/platformatory.github.io/_pages/culture.md

-# Culture lies in the code
+# Platform & Product Engineering Boutique

 We're a niche software consultancy building a global footprint.
 Our mission is to drive meaningful change at the heart of enterprise digital transformation initiatives.